-If you have a health question or problem, you will want to go to University Health Service (UHS) on the 3rd floor of Varsity Village or call the office at 513-556-2564.
+If you have a health question or problem, you will want to go to University Health Service (UHS) on the 3rd floor of the Richard E. Lindner Center or call the office at 513-556-2564.

 From sore throats to sprained ankles, University physicians are there for you.
 You can receive personalized attention at University Health Services.
 Services provided include primary care services, women’s health, dermatology, mental health services, preventative health care, health education, and wellness promotion.
 Additional special services include a pharmacy, x-ray, and laboratory services.

 University Health Services is open daily during the week for your convenience.
 Appointments are required.
 There is also a doctor “on call” 24 hours a day to advise you, should you have an emergency when the Campus Health Center is closed.